PatrykZw/PZ-ProjectCRUD-Laravel/README.md

 Project have impremented migrations to adds in MySQL database named projectcrud all needed tables and keys for project<br>(Use of migration requires creating the projectcrud database)

-Swagger documentation has located in storage/api-docs/api-docs.json
+Swagger documentation has located in storage/api-docs/api-docs.json file

 # Used technologies
 1. Html